xieyuankun/FSW/README.md

 If you use this dataset, please cite:

 ```
-@article{xie2025fsw,
+@article{xie2025fake,
   title={Fake Speech Wild: Detecting Deepfake Speech on Social Media Platform},
-  author={Yuankun Xie and Ruibo Fu and Xiaopeng Wang and Zhiyong Wang and Ya Li and Zhengqi Wen and Haonnan Cheng and Long Ye},
+  author={Xie, Yuankun and Fu, Ruibo and Wang, Xiaopeng and Wang, Zhiyong and Li, Ya and Wen, Zhengqi and Cheng, Haonnan and Ye, Long},
   journal={arXiv preprint arXiv:2508.10559},
   year={2025}
 }